sirredbeard/WSL-Programs/README.md

 ## About

 A community powered list of programs that work (and those that don't) on the Windows subsystem for Linux.
-The official Microsoft repository for filing bugs, etc., is located at [Microsoft's BashOnWindows repo](https://github.com/Microsoft/BashOnWindows).
+The official Microsoft repository for filing bugs, etc., is located at [Microsoft's WSL repo](https://github.com/Microsoft/WSL).
 This repo complements the offical one by providing a quick reference for how well programs run.

 Please feel free to contribute programs you have tested to the table below.
 If you need help with the markdown, please review [this markdown primer from gamejolt](https://help.gamejolt.com/markdown).